Arc diagram: Applications

+For applications in information visualization, Heer, Bostock & Ogievetsky (2010) write that arc diagrams "may not convey the overall structure of the graph as effectively as a two-dimensional layout", but that their layout makes it easy to display multivariate data associated with the vertices of the graph.
+Arc diagrams were used by Brandes (1999) to visualize the state diagram of a shift register, by Djidjev & Vrt'o (2002) to show that the crossing number of every graph is lower-bounded by a combination of its cutwidth and vertex degrees, by Byrne, Lavelle, Jones & Smeaton (2007) to visualize interactions between Bluetooth devices, and by Owens & Jankun-Kelly (2013) to visualize the yardage of plays in a game of American football.
+Additional applications of this visualization technique are surveyed by Nagel & Duval (2013).

 The Farey diagram of a set of rational numbers is a structure that may be represented geometrically as an arc diagram.
 In this form it has a vertex for each number, placed on the number line, and a semicircular edge above the line connecting pairs of numbers $p/q$ and $r/s$ (in simplest terms) for which $|ps-rq|=1$.
 The semicircles of the diagram may be thought of as lines in the Poincaré half-plane model of the hyperbolic plane, with the vertices placed at infinite points on the boundary line of this model.
 The Poincaré half-plane model has an infinite point that is not represented as point on the boundary line, the shared endpoint of all vertical rays in the model, and this may be represented by the "fraction" 1/0 (undefined as a number), with the same rule for determining its adjacencies.
 The Farey diagram of any set of rational numbers is a planar graph, and the Farey diagram of the set of all rational numbers forms a tessellation of the hyperbolic plane by ideal triangles.